Aishwaryachen11/SQL_Data-Exploraton/README.md

 Covid_vaccinations.CovidVaccinations: This table includes data on COVID-19 vaccinations across different countries and continents.

 **Dataset Description**
-The datasets used in this analysis are focused on COVID-19 statistics, including data on reported cases, deaths, and vaccination progress across different countries and continents.
+The datasets used in this analysis are focused on COVID-19 statistics which is taken from Our World in Data (https://ourworldindata.org/covid-deaths), including data on reported cases, deaths, and vaccination progress across different countries and continents.
 These datasets provide a comprehensive view of the pandemic's impact globally and are crucial for understanding the spread and control of the virus.

 **1. Covid_Deaths.CovidDeaths**